SDGforskning/sdg-strings/SDG07_query_action_WoS.md

       ("cleantech" OR "energy research" OR "energy efficiency research" OR
         (
-          ("technolog*" OR "innovation$")
+          ("technolog*" OR "innovation$" OR "R&D")
           NEAR/3
               ("clean" OR "cleaner" OR "green" OR "greener" OR "decarboni*" OR "low carbon" OR "energy efficiency"
-              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" )
+              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine energy" OR "tidal energy" OR "wave energy"
+              )
         )
       )